Photo – Skylar Reeves Photography

 BIO:

-She is the New York Times bestselling author of eleven novels, including The Bodyguard, Things You Save in a Fire, and Hello Stranger.
-Her newest, THE ROM-COMMERS, was an instant New York Times and USA Today bestseller.
-Emily Henry calls The Bodyguard “my perfect 10 of a book,” and Jodi Picoult says of Things You Save in a Fire, “Just read it, and thank me later.”
+Katherine is the New York Times bestselling author of eleven novels, including The Bodyguard, Things You Save in a Fire, and her newest, THE ROM-COMMERS, an instant New York Times and USA Today bestseller.
+Her May 2025 book is The Love Haters.

-Katherine’s 2015 novel, Happiness for Beginners, is now a movie (starring Ellie Kemper and Luke Grimes) that hit the Netflix’s Global Top 10 in 81 countries around the world in 2023.
+Katherine’s 2015 novel, Happiness for Beginners, is now a movie (starring Ellie Kemper and Luke Grimes) that hit the Netflix’s Global Top 10 in 81 countries around the world.
 The movie adaptation of her novel The Lost Husband (starring Josh Duhamel) hit #1 on Netflix in 2020, made their Top 25 movies of the year, and was a Top 10 movie in over 30 countries.

 Katherine is a passionate advocate for the cultural value of love stories.
 She writes laugh-and-cry books about how life knocks us down and how we get back up—deep rom-coms full of wisdom that are half struggle and growth, and half love story.
 She’s been compared to both Jane Austen and Nora Ephron, and the Dallas Morning News calls her stories, “satisfying in the most soul-nourishing way.”

-Her work has been translated all over the world—and has made countless Best-Of lists, including the Indie Next Great Reads List, Amazon’s Top 100 Books of the Year, Goodreads’ Best Books of the Year, Library Reads Hall of Fame, People Best New Books, and more.
+Katherine’s work has been translated all over the world—and has made countless Best-Of lists, including the Barnes & Noble’s best books of the year, the Indie Next Great Reads List, Amazon’s Top 100 Books of the Year, Goodreads’ Best Books of the Year, Library Reads Hall of Fame, People Best New Books, and more.

 Katherine holds degrees from Vassar College and the University of Houston’s Creative Writing Program and lives in her hometown of Houston, Texas, with her good-hearted husband, two almost-grown kids, and their fluffy-but-fierce dog.